KozakHou/Python-Tensorflow-Fourier-Neural-Operator/README.md

 The work doing in here is to transform Pytorch into Tensorflow.

-Later we will show not only Image Classification case, but using pure Data-driven method to fit in the Navier Stokes Theorem and Burger's Equation.
+Later I will show not only Image Classification case, but using pure Data-driven method to fit in the Navier Stokes Theorem and Burger's Equation.

 ---